nguyenngochuy91/Relevant-Operon/README.md

-# ROAGUE: **R**econstruction **o**f **A**ncestral **G**ene Blocks **U**sing **E**vents
+# RGB: **R**elevant **G**ene **B**lock
 ## Purpose

-ROAGUE is a tool to reconstruct ancestors of gene blocks in prokaryotic genomes.
+RGB is a tool to find orthologous gene block to a reference gene block in projaryotic genomes.
 Gene blocks are genes co-located on the chromosome.
 In many cases, gene blocks are conserved between bacterial species, sometimes as operons, when genes are co-transcribed.
 The conservation is rarely absolute: gene loss, gain, duplication, block splitting and block fusion are frequently observed.

-ROAGUE accepts a set of species and a gene block in a reference species.
-It then finds all gene blocks, orhtologous to the reference gene blocks, and reconsructs their ancestral states.
+RGB accepts a set of species and a gene block in a reference species.
+It then finds all gene blocks, orhtologous to the reference gene blocks.

+RGB provides 2 method to find relevant gene block, naive method and approximated method.
+Naive method tries to exhaustively search all the combination, and approximated using greedy method that has an approximation result.
 ## Requirements
 * [Wget](https://www.gnu.org/software/wget/)
 * [Conda](https://conda.io/miniconda.html) (package manager so we don't have to use sudo)